squeakyheatr/Twitter/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] List anything else that you can get done to improve the app functionality!
+*Added custom Splash Screen
+*Added custom icon
+*Added color to text count, green when under 140 red when over 140 *Added segue to profiles from profile pictures on tweets details page *Added custom colors to UINav bar
+*Added custome colors to UINav bar buttons
+*Rounded profile pics on details and tweets page *Added Custom icons on Nav Bars

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):